 “I think she may be the most singular, eccentric individual the Cold War ever birthed.”
 So says one of the three dozen characters in I Am My Own Wife.
 He’s talking about Charlotte von Mahlsdorf, née Lothar Berfelde, Berlin’s most famous transvestite.
 In Doug Wright’s Pulitzer- and Tony-winning play, all the characters, most of all Charlotte herself, are played by one man.

-In a set of upcoming performances, that man will be Rylan Morsbach.
+In a set of upcoming performances, that man is Rylan Morsbach.
 The New York-based actor and Valley native transfixed area audiences in 2011 with another solo outing, Scaramouche Jones, in which he played a 100-year-old clown looking back over the entire 20th century.
 I called that performance “an exhilarating tour de force by a 21-year-old who has the technical chops and emotional range of a practiced veteran.”

 Morsbach first performed Scaramouche Jones as his senior project at the Pioneer Valley Performing Arts High School, directed by Jeannine Haas, then reprised it at Three Sisters Sanctuary in Goshen and the Majestic Theater in West Springfield, where it received what I termed the season’s only genuine, spontaneous standing ovation.
 Similarly, Morsbach’s Wife began life as his senior project at the University of North Carolina, and now Haas brings it to the Valley under the wing of her company, Pauline Productions.
+It plays May 31-June 3 and June 6-9 in Ashfield, then travels to the Majestic Theater in West Springfield for a two-night stand, June 13-14.

 Morsbach told me recently that he sees this piece as “something of a ‘meta’ show, a story about storytelling, the ways in which the narratives we construct can obscure history as much as they preserve it.”